en

 Website | Google Maps

-Sing Like a Mermaid (Or at Least Try) All Night Long in a Karaoke Box.
+Sing Like a Mermaid (Or at Least Try) All Night Long in a Karaoke Box

 Nagoya Karaoke Big Echo

-Train your vocal chords.
+Train your vocal cords

-If you aren’t that great a dancer at all, you can try to sing in a Karaoke box like Japanese locals do.
+If you aren’t that great a dancer at all, you can try to sing in a Karaoke box like the locals do.
 And even if you don’t sing like a mermaid, inside a Karaoke box you don’t have to worry about the eyes of the people around you.
 Many people in Japan go to Karaoke boxes as a way to relieve stress, and it’s a lot of fun to get loud and make noise in a big group.
 You also don’t have to worry about the closing time since many places remain open until morning.

 Karaoke centers come in different types, but in general, they have a private booth or room, with sofas and you can order drinks and light food.